A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Introduction

-\item \textbf{Smoothness along the genome:} Genomic loci are ordered along chromosomes, and neighboring loci tend to exhibit similar interaction patterns due to the continuous nature of chromatin.
-Leveraging this smoothness can improve signal recovery. \end{enumerate}

-Existing methods address these challenges in isolation.
-HiCImpute \citep{Xie2022hicimpute} distinguishes structural zeros from technical dropouts via a Bayesian hierarchical model. scHiCSRS \citep{Xu2022schicsrs} combines self-representation smoothing with mixture modeling for zero identification.
-Higashi \citep{Zhang2022higashi2} employs hypergraph neural networks to learn cell embeddings and impute contact maps by leveraging correlations across cells.
-However, these approaches lack a unified probabilistic framework that exploits the inherent tensor structure of the data and jointly models zero inflation, cell-to-cell heterogeneity, and smoothness along the genomic loci.
+Several methods have recently been proposed to address zero inflation and imputation in single-cell Hi-C data.
+For example, HiCImpute \citep{Xie2022hicimpute} distinguishes structural zeros from technical dropouts via a Bayesian hierarchical model, scHiCSRS \citep{Xu2022schicsrs} combines self-representation smoothing with mixture modeling for zero identification, and Higashi \citep{Zhang2022higashi2} employs hypergraph neural networks to learn cell embeddings and impute contact maps by leveraging correlations across cells.
+Although these methods effectively borrow information across cells, they operate on collections of contact matrices rather than directly modeling the data as a count tensor.
+Consequently, they do not provide a probabilistic tensor framework that simultaneously accounts for zero inflation, heterogeneous cell populations, and the ordered structure of genomic loci.